-Proposal Blacks (%) Whites (%) Latinos (%) Nationwide ban on semi-automatic weapons 67.6 50.8 65.2 More police/armed guards in public places like schools and malls 76.3 64.7 75.0 Criminal background checks for all gun sales 89.6 89.0 88.8 Better mental health screening and treatment 88.7 91.1 92.8 Nationwide ban on high-capacity magazines 74.4 52.2 70.0 Stiffer penalties for gun law convictions 86.1 89.4 86.8
+Proposal Black (%) White (%) Latino (%) Nationwide ban on semi-automatic weapons 67.6 50.8 65.2 More police/armed guards in public places like schools and malls 76.3 64.7 75.0 Criminal background checks for all gun sales 89.6 89.0 88.8 Better mental health screening and treatment 88.7 91.1 92.8 Nationwide ban on high-capacity magazines 74.4 52.2 70.0 Stiffer penalties for gun law convictions 86.1 89.4 86.8 youth, in contrast, reported that protecting the rights of gun owners is more important.12 especially young people of color-have a powerful perspective to add to this important conversation.
+Their voices indicate a willingness to try a broadbased approach designed to reduce gun violence, including tough new restrictions on gun ownership.
+Their futures depend on our success in doing SO.

 Young people exhibit substantial disagreement, however, about their priorities for new gun policies.
 As Table 3.3 below shows, large majorities of young Blacks and Latinos reported that it is more important to control gun ownership than to protect the rights of gun owners.
-More than half of white youth, in contrast, reported that protecting the rights of gun owners is more important.^{xii}
+More than half of white